Shabdkosh | Lineage In Yoga

+Shabdkosh, lineage, is a term we hear in yoga a lot.
 Have you ever walked into a conversation about lineage at a yoga studio?
 Many of us have experienced a yoga teacher talking about lineage as if the Holy Grail, but what exactly is lineage and how does it pertain to Yoga.

 In Sanskrit, the word Shabdkosh, लिनीअज, means lineage.
 There are several definitions as cited in the Sanskrit dictionary, and they are as follows:

 Definitions and Meaning of lineage in English

 1. inherited properties shared with others of your bloodline

 3. a rate of payment for written material that is measured according to the number of lines submitted